- 1. How is Functional Medicine different from traditional medicine?

 11. What kind of insurance do you take?

-While The Blum Center for Health doesn’t accept insurance, we are happy to provide you with the appropriate documentation and properly coded forms for you to submit to your insurance company.
+While Blum Center for Health doesn’t accept insurance, we are happy to provide you with the appropriate documentation and properly coded forms for you to submit to your insurance company.
 Most patients with out-of-network benefits, who satisfy their deductible, are reimbursed.
+Medicare patients will not be able to submit their visit as all clinicians at Blum Center for Health are opted out of Medicare.

 12. How do I pay for my visit?